Rules & Policies

 Litter - Please remember that we are guests of the venues that support us.
 Litter on the course could jeopardize the life of our events, so please, DO NOT LITTER… dispose of all trash in proper receptacles.

 Lost & Found – A Lost & Found will be available at the Flatirons Timing Tent located near the finish line.
 Any items retrieved from the course and left in transition will be made available for two weeks after the event.
 After the two week claim period, items will be donated.
 Please contact to schedule the return for your lost (and found) item.
 Shipping charges may apply.

 Relay Teams – All relay team members must register separately.

 Safety / Medical – If you need medical assistance when on the run course, look for staff that will be roaming constantly, or tell another athlete and they will call it out to us as they pass by.
 An ambulance with staffed paramedics will be positioned at the finish line.

-Strollers - There will be no strollers allowed on the course at events associated with triathlon, for the saftey of all our partipants.
+Strollers - There will be no strollers allowed on the course at events associated with a multi-sport race, per USAT Rules and for the safety of all our participants.

 Timing Chips – Chips MUST BE WORN AROUND YOUR ANKLE.
-Either ankle is fine, but wearing it around your wrist or putting it in a pocket will prevent us from being able to provide you with times.
+Either ankle is fine, but wearing it around your wrist or putting it in a pocket will prevent us from being able to provide you with an official finish time.
 Please DO NOT EXCHANGE CHIPS WITH ANOTHER ATHLETE.
 The chip is uniquely programmed to identify each individual athlete.